spence-s/spence-s-starter-template/README.md

 ### Run the hello world

-This starter-template is already set up to run typescript code out of the box with `tsc` and `node --watch` in parallel.
+This starter-template is already set up to run typescript code out of the box node native type stripping and node native watch mode.

 `npm run dev`

-Will compile the `src/index.ts` in memory and execute it.

 ### Building the project